rad1al/hello-world/README.md

 # hello-world
-Playing around with using Github
+Playing around with using Github.